Ronan Hale: Cliftonville

 On 4 May 2024, in his last game for the club, he scored twice in extra-time in a 3–1 win over Linfield as Cliftonville won the Irish Cup for the first time since 1979.

 Ross County

 On 9 July 2024, Hale signed for Scottish Premiership club Ross County on a three-year contract for an undisclosed fee.
-He scored 18 goals in 42 appearances in his first season in Scotland including a goal in each leg of the Relegation Playoffs but it wasn't enough to keep his side up as they were relegated to the Scottish Championship following a defeat to Livingston on 26 May 2025.
+He scored 18 goals in 42 appearances in his first season in Scotland including a goal in each leg of the relegation play-offs but it was not enough to keep his side up as they were relegated to the Scottish Championship following a defeat to Livingston on 26 May 2025.
+In January 2026, he reportedly handed in a transfer request after the club turned down a £200,000 bid from EFL League Two side Gillingham for Hale.

+Gillingham

+On 29 January 2026, Hale signed for Gillingham on a two-and-a-half-year contract for an undisclosed fee.
+Hale made his debut for the club on 31 January 2026, appearing as a half-time substitute in a 4-1 defeat at home to Bromley.

 International career

 Republic of Ireland

 Hale played for Republic of Ireland under-19s in the 2017 UEFA European Under-19 Championship qualification.
 Both he and his brother Rory scored on their under-21 debuts in a friendly against Iceland in March 2018.